tlricherson/Data-Conversations/2-Build Your Story.md

 Stolper, C. D., Lee, B., Riche, N. H., & Stasko, J. (2017).
 [Emerging and recurring data-driven storytelling techniques: Analysis of a curated collection of recent stories](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/04/MSR-TR-2016-14-Storytelling-Techniques.pdf).
 Retrieved in January.

 Walny, J., Huron, S., Perin, C., Wun, T., Pusch, R., & Carpendale, S. (2017).
 [Active Reading of Visualizations](http://openaccess.city.ac.uk/18385/1/2018_VIS_activeReading.pdf).
 IEEE Transactions on Visualization and Computer Graphics.

+## Bunny trails ##
+Looking for some inspiration?
+Check out [Dear Data](http://www.dear-data.com/theproject), "a year-long, analog data drawing project by [Giorgia Lupi](https://twitter.com/giorgialupi) and [Stefanie Posavec](https://twitter.com/stefpos), two award-winning information designers living on different sides of the Atlantic.
+By collecting and hand drawing their personal data and sending it to each other in the form of postcards, they became friends."

+Visit the [Instagram](https://www.instagram.com/monachalabi/) feed of data editor [Mona Chalabi](https://twitter.com/MonaChalabi) for hand drawn charts on a variety of topics.
+Also, check out the work of [Catherine Madden](https://twitter.com/catmule) who integrates data, design, and drawing.